Museum-Barberini/Barberini-Analytics/README.md

 #### Accessing the dockers

-Have a look at our beautiful `Dockerfile`!
+Have a look at our beautiful `Makefile`!
 To access the luigi docker, do:

 ```bash
 make startup connect